 The District may close schools for a full day or part of a day because of bad weather or emergency conditions.
 When such conditions exist, the Superintendent will make the official decision concerning the closing of the District's facilities.
-When it becomes necessary to open late or to release students early, the following radio and television stations will be notified by school officials: (See pages 63-64 for School Safety Procedures)
+When it becomes necessary to open late or release students early, or close schools, the district will use an automated notification system to send messages and/or emails to employees and parents.
+Notifications will also be posted to the District's social media accounts and District webpage.
+Additional notifications will also be sent to area media for further dissemination through the Public Relations Department.
+Those media outlets include but are not limited to: The Monitor, Progress Times, KVEO-TV (23), CBS4, KRGV-TV (5), KNVO-TV (48), KTLM-TV (40), KURV-AM (See pages 64-65 for School Safety Procedures)